-“The Possibility of Evil” by horror writer Shirley Jackson is a spookily scary short story that's perfect for Halloween and Bullying Prevention Month.
+“The Possibility of Evil” by Shirley Jackson is a spookily scary short story that's perfect for Halloween and Bullying Prevention Month.
 This unit includes a student-centered project that will encourage bullying awareness and group collaboration — and will keep your students engaged all week.
-Encourage your students to think beyond themselves to how they can help others.
+Encourage your students to think about how they can help others.

 “The Masque of the Red Death” by Edgar Allan Poe a deliciously demented short story guaranteed to outrage your advanced middle school or high school students.
 At the same time, introduce them to the universal theme of death as well as a satirical treatise on the importance of upper class society shouldering the burdens of their shared society.